 When you create a campaign with a particular ad network, the network will provide you with a small piece of code (called a pixel tag) to add to your website.
 Every time a new user visits your site, the code will drop an anonymous browser cookie and the user will be added to your retargeting list.
 When the same user visits another site that hosts display or native ads from your ad network provider, the system will serve your ad to this particular user.
 This will occur as long as you have an active campaign running.

 Google’s move to shut down the use of third-party cookies will impact the ability of marketers to remarket.
 That’s why it is important to advertise on platforms based on the use of first-party data that allows tracking.
-Although the move to a cookieless world has been somewhat delayed, it is still important to start planning now for tools and tactics that will allow you to remarket in the future.
+The cookieless world is already happening, so start planning now for tools and tactics that will allow you to remarket in the future.

 What are remarketing pixel tags?